 What does this mean?
 It means that once a particular landscape holds CWD-affected deer, the contagion lingers long after the deer have left.
 The land itself becomes the host of the disease.
 And it’s incredibly difficult to remove the prions, or, in scientific terms, denature them.

-In labs, scientists denature material that’s come into contact with prions by incinerating the objects at 270 degrees Fahrenheit for four and a half hours.
+In labs, scientists denature material that’s come into contact with prions by incinerating the objects at 270 degrees Fahrenheit for 4.5 hours.
 And even this is no guarantee.
 It’s a tough thing to pull off on the local cornfield.

 Simply said, the CWD prion is nearly impossible to destroy and denature once it’s in the environment.